PromiseGameFi/Blockchain-L1-for-Gaming/ChainAbstraction/Doc.md

 ### Example: Nonce Usage in Ethereum
 In Ethereum, each account has a transaction nonce:
+The nonce starts at zero for each account and increments by one with each new transaction.
+When a new transaction is created, it must include the next expected nonce for that account.
+For example, if an account has already sent 5 transactions, the next transaction should have a nonce of 6.
+When the transaction is submitted, the network nodes check the nonce against the account's transaction history.
+If the nonce doesn’t match the expected sequence, the transaction is either rejected (if the nonce is already used) or held temporarily (if it’s too high and out of sequence).
+This design prevents replay attacks because any attempt to reuse a previous transaction’s nonce will result in rejection since that nonce has already been processed.

 ### Nonce in Proof-of-Work Consensus
 In Proof-of-Work (PoW) blockchains, such as Bitcoin, nonces play a different role: